 The Voices of Panola County: A Southern Journey Revisited

-In April of 2010, Robert, Bobby, Alberta, Delouse and Patricia Walker gathered at the home of their parents, Raymond and Joella, to make a record with field recordist Michael Reilly.
+In April of 2010, Robert, Bobby, Alberta, Delouse and Patricia gathered at the home of their parents, Raymond and Joella Walker to make a recording with field recordist Michael Reilly.

-It was during Reilly’s first recording, released on the album, Como Now: The Voices of Panola County (2008), that he encountered the Walker family and learned of their great musical tradition, after being introduced by the Como Mamas, the focus of his second project, Get an Understanding (2013).
+It was during Reilly’s first recording – Como Now: The Voices of Panola County (2008) – that he encountered the Walker family and learned of their great musical tradition – introduced by the Como Mamas, the focus of his second project, Get an Understanding (2013).

-However, it was the Walkers’ voices, and not their deep roots, that captured the attention of Daptone and inspired Reilly to return to Como to make a full-length record with them.
-Taped in their own living room, these performances are as deep and stirring as they are unembellished.
+Back in the day, Walker family patriarch Raymond was courted by both Fred McDowell and Sam Cooke, both of whom asked him to sing behind them on tour.
+(He respectfully declined on account of the singers wanting him to sing blues rather than gospel.)
+However, it was the Walkers’ voices and not their deep roots that captured the attention of Daptone and inspired Reilly’s return to Como to make a full-length record with them.
+Recorded in their living room, these performances are as deep and stirring as they are unembellished.

 I talked to Reilly about the Walker Family, his time in Como and the greater legacy of field recording.

 Tell me briefly about your background and what you do?